Louisiana Legislature

 As fiscal year begins, 31 new laws enacted

 Part of the policy yield from six lawmaking sessions held over the past 18 months came into view this past weekend when several new laws were enacted.
+That included the official state budget, which weighs in at $28 billion and took effect on July 1, the start of the 2017-2018 fiscal year.

 House speaker defended

-Former House Speaker Chuck Kleckley, now a government affairs advisor at Adams & Reese in Baton Rouge, said last week that he thought his successor in the Legislature’s lower chamber is “doing a good job.”
+Former House Speaker Chuck Kleckley, now a government affairs advisor at Adams & Reese in Baton Rouge, said last week that he thought his successor in the Legislature’s lower chamber is “doing a good job.

 DeVillier bills pass

 State Rep. Phillip DeVillier saw six bills pass the Legislature and become law in the recently completed regular session.
+Most of DeVillier’s work was on legislation requested by local government.